-- Identified and instructed to self-quarantine and monitor symptoms for 10 days. - Close contacts include the entire Stable Group, their household, and any non-Stable Group members who have been within 6 feet for a cumulative total of 15 minutes or more over a 24-hour period. - Even if a Stable Group maintains 6 feet of distance, the prolonged duration of indoor exposure warrants quarantine.
+- Identified and instructed to self-quarantine and monitor symptoms for - Close contacts include the entire Stable Group, their household, and any non-cohort members who have been within 6 feet for 15 minutes or more over a 24-hour period. - Even if a Stable Group maintains 6 feet of distance, the prolonged duration of indoor exposure warrants quarantine.